cisoun/nest/README.md

 ![	](doc/nest.svg)

-A lightweight web server built on top of Node with zero dependency and extensibility in mind.
+A lightweight web server built on top of Node with zero dependencies and extensibility in mind.

 ## Usage